 - A wrestler can be seriously injured and taken to the hospital by the rescue squad.
-Later, it is learned that the injured wrestler requires surgery, will miss school, will not be able to participate in a spring sport (or out of athletics for years), and will need several months of rehabilitation after the surgical procedure. - The situation could have been avoided if the referee blew his/her whistle several seconds sooner. - o If referees are going to make a mistake, err on the side of safety. - Allowing a situation to continue to allow a wrestler to earn two points for a near fall is not worth the chance of serious injury, being hospitalized and a young athlete needing surgery? - Coaches and parents entrust wrestling referees with the fair and unbiased oversight of their son's and daughter's matches, as well as for their safety and well-being. - Referees should protect the wrestlers from: - Hitting the wall, - Landing on the floor, - Being tossed into the scorer's table or the clock tower, - o From injury due to the unorthodox maneuvers that entangle the competitors. - Using the potentially dangerous stoppage can save months of pain and family heartache. - The HO and the AR must always protect the wrestlers.
+Later, it is learned that the injured wrestler requires surgery, will miss school, will not be able to participate in a spring sport (or out of athletics for years), and will need several months of rehabilitation after the surgical procedure. - The situation could have been avoided if the referee blew his/her whistle several seconds sooner. - If referees are going to make a mistake, err on the side of safety. - Allowing a situation to continue to allow a wrestler to earn two points for a near fall is not worth the chance of serious injury, being hospitalized and a young athlete needing surgery? - Coaches and parents entrust wrestling referees with the fair and unbiased oversight of their son's and daughter's matches, as well as for their safety and well-being. - Using the potentially dangerous stoppage can save months of pain and family heartache. - The HO and the AR must always protect the wrestlers from potentially dangerous and illegal maneuvers and holds.